Communication failure occurs across all phases of the surgical pathway.

 Unless you are truly fluent in the patient’s primary language, use of a medical interpreter is the safest option.

 Our communication style (“warm” vs “authoritarian”)12 and our training (focused on constructing a differential diagnosis)13 also represent barriers to communication, patient-centered care, and shared decision making.
 Communication difficulties can lead to incorrect or delayed diagnosis, and, in the case of patients with limited health literacy and/or limited English proficiency, they are associated with a higher rate of adverse events.14 Patient dissatisfaction9 and surgeon dissatisfaction (with increased risk of burnout) and lawsuits are associated with communication problems (over 70% of patients who sued their physicians cited communication problems such as feeling disrespected, devalued, or even abandoned by the physician).
-A closed claim study of orthopedic surgical claims, although focused on technical errors, acknowledged that more thorough discussion of uncertainties about surgical risks and outcomes was warranted in almost all of ...
+A closed claim study of orthopedic surgical claims, although focused on technical errors, acknowledged that more thorough discussion of uncertainties about surgical risks and outcomes was warranted in almost ...